 When I had reasonable health, I would spend my days making business and personal decisions without much effort.
 Some might have kept me awake at night but not many.

 I never had to think about the physical toll any of my decisions would take.
 I could walk fast, I could exercise and I could pretty much rely on my body to carry me through thick and thin.

 Along Came Chronic Illness

-Health is an amazing gift that most of us take for granted when we have it.
+Health is an amazing gift most of us take for granted when we have it.
 Loss of health has such far reaching consequences.

 I remember so clearly how jumping out of bed at the sound of the alarm was an automatic natural response.
 Dashing to the kitchen to have breakfast.
 Quickly showering, styling my hair and putting on makeup.
-Dressing in a blouse, pants, high-heeled shoes and jumping in the car to head to work, was all done on automatic pilot.
+Dressing in a blouse, business suit, high-heeled shoes and jumping in the car to head to work, was all done on automatic pilot.